dynamicanupam/dynamicanupam.github.io/index.md

 ![image](https://github.com/user-attachments/assets/9630e533-2803-48bd-b9ec-714d492d9a08)

 ------
-### FashionAI - AI-powered fashion recommendations tailored to user preferences
+### FashionAI - GenAI-powered RAG based fashion recommendations system

 The primary goal of this project is to create a fashion query response system that leverages Large Language Model (LLM) to deliver detailed, user-friendly answers to fashion-related questions.
 The system